Junowa/azurelab/README.md

     "ssh_pass": "mysecret"
 }

-Packer creates an VHD.
-When packer creates a managed image, terraform fails to use it (investigation in progress).
+Packer creates an VHD (not a managed image -investigation in progress).

 ## Terraform

 Create provider.tf file as follow: